sharf11/El_Tohod/README.md

 -----------
 El Tohod A medical project aimed at serving autistic patients The application consists of four users
-Parents of children with autism the doctors
+Parents of children with autism, the doctors,
-Autism course Presenter
+Autism course Presenter,
+And
-Autism researchers
+Autism researchers .